zappi-tkn/Diana/README.md

 Then, to encrypt using DIANA (see diana.txt for table), one must find their plaintext letter's row / column and travel across / down to the first key letter and write the corresponding letter.
 Example (using diana.txt): Column A, Row M = N.
-This is done to every letter, leaving: NJNYTYMAYAAUTJMOBCUISVQNOECRNYKLB
+This is done to every letter, leaving: `NJNYT YMAYA AUTJM OBCUI SVQNO ECRNY KLB`

 Then, a columnar transposition using its key is performed, without null characters.
-This gives us our final result: JUVLAIYTMOACRNASKMBCYUNYOENTQBYJN
+This gives us our final result (put into codegroups): `JUVLA IYTMO ACRNA SKMBC YUNYO ENTQB YJN`

 Decryption is this done in the opposite order.
 As DIANA is reciprocal, encryption is the same as decryption.
 However, columnar transposition is not.